swcarpentry/DEPRECATED-bc/shell/Readme.md

 convenient way.
 In those terminals, use `ls -F` instead of `ls`.
 The `-F` argument modifies the results so that a slash is placed at the end of directories.
-If the file is *executable* meaning that it can be run like a program, then a star fill be placed of the file name.
+If the file is *executable* meaning that it can be run like a program, then a star will be placed at the end of of the file name.

 You can also use the command `ls -l` to see whether items in a directory are files or directories. `ls -l` gives a lot more